Rogue-1/HTB/Machines/Linux/Awkward.md

 After downloading go to your file manager and open the zip and then extract the contents.
 You should get an error but the files will still get extracted.

+His entire home directory is in this backup and after looking through all of them I found a password ```014mrbeanrules!#P```

 ```console
 └─$ cat bean/bean_backup_final_FILES/bean_backup/.config/xpad/content-DS1ZS1